 View the status of all your services at a glance with APM.

-New Relic instruments your application at a code level through the use of one of our many language agents.
-These agents gather metrics from your application and send them to New Relic APM so you can monitor your app through pre-built dashboards.
+New Relic instruments your application at the code level through the use of one of our many language agents.
+These agents collect metrics from your application and send them to New Relic APM, allowing you to monitor it using pre-built dashboards.

 Get started with APM in just a few short steps:

 - Sign up for a New Relic account.

 - Install the language agent for your app: